Submit LOI for May 4, 2020 HERE

 Grant Making Changes at Sundance

-Beginning in 2020, Sundance is moving from supporting Youth Social Entrepreneurships (YSEs) (age 14 to 17 years) to advancing 21st Century career pathways (age 18-24+) moving from YSE enterprises and other post secondary training tracks.
+Due May 4, 2020 Sundance is moving from supporting Youth Social Entrepreneurship (YSE) (age 14-17) to advancing 21st Century career pathways (age 18-24+) to include YSE enterprises and other nonprofit training programs using the YSE model.
 This changes both the guidelines and the way nonprofits apply for grants.
 It also changes Sundance’s process for awarding grants to nonprofits.

 Sundance Family Foundation focuses giving to organizations whose programming benefits the residents of the following Minnesota and Wisconsin counties: Hennepin, Ramsey, Washington, Chisago, Polk and St. Croix.

 While applications are not accepted for geographic areas outside of those identified above, from time to time, the board may choose to fund a grant outside of this geographic area or priorities.

 Sundance will be asking for a Letter of Intent (LOI) or short form submitted through the Grants Portal with the following guidelines:

 Amount Requested Character Limit: 20

 The Sundance Family Foundation focus its giving to organizations whose programming benefits the residents of five Minnesota and Wisconsin counties.
 Please put the county where your office is located, or, where this program is located, and explain in the narrative.

 If your organization provides support outside of the county where have your main office, please briefly describe.
 Character Limit: 250

 These two sentences are used for the grant summary and later for the 990-PF Grant Description.
 Character Limit: 300